Zogoo/mystery_lunch/README.md

 Configuration: config/sidekiq.yml
 Data will be stored into MysteryPair table as self joined table.

-### BUGFIX ###

-Converting to old partner data into hash only storing to single user from multiple partner data.
-I should find another quick accessible way to convert that data.
-Query or Another search by loop will increase complexity to O(n^3)

 # Web service

 Mystery lunch web service will be devided as 3 parts